 This seminar will provide attendees with a broad understanding of the role of pipe and tube in the growing energy markets.

-Developed and presented with the talented resources of the Continuous Casting Technology Committee, this informative program targets the heart of steelmaking: the frontline operator.
+This informative program targets the heart of steelmaking: the frontline operator.

 Optimizing the resource-consuming processes and the environmental control systems that are typically found in steel mills.